 and we are dawning

 Winter Solstice has inspired many wonderful songs.
-On our Seasons album, we have two, A Long, Long Night, decribed above, and also Darkness Holy Be by another of our songwriters, Marilyn Leftwich.
+On the Crow Women’s Seasons album, we have two, A Long, Long Night, decribed above, and also Darkness Holy Be by another of our songwriters, Marilyn Leftwich.
 For ideas for pagan carols, be sure to read Carole’s blog post on how to “filk” a carol for Yule.
 Our Yule page on our website gathers together more of our suggestions for how to made your Winter Solstice enjoyable.
 If you have other suggestions for chants for Winter Solstice rituals, please let us know about them in the comments section below.

 Wishing you a very happy Winter Solstice, with love from the Crow Women!